sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 Default: `"enabled"`

-### configVars (string, enum)

-Enables or disables the interpolation of variables in string values in the site configuration JSON data.

-If set to "enabled", all string values (except for JSON object property names) are interpolated, replacing ${var} or $var in the string with the value of the referenced environment variable (or the empty string if undefined).

-This property must be one of the following enum values:

-- `enabled`
-- `disabled`

-Default: `"disabled"`

 ### multipleAuthProviders (string, enum)

 Enables or disables the use of multiple authentication providers and a publicly accessible web page displaying authentication options for unauthenticated users.